DCAN-Labs/ExecutiveSummary/ReadMe.md

     - `[-v or -vv]`
     - `[--version]`
     - `[-h for help]`
+    - `[--ica]`

 ## Outputs
-- __executive\_summary\_(code).html__: a 4-panel dashboard for cursory quality assurance
+- __executive\_summary\_(code).html__: a dashboard for cursory quality assurance
-    -  T1/T2 Structural Segmentation Slices Panel
+    -  BrainSprite viewer with clickable 3D images
     -  Parameter Table _(voxel dimensions, TR, TE, Number of Frames, Inversion Time)_
     -  Functional Data Panel _(raw and structurally registered image slices)_
-    -  Concatenated Grayordinates Plot
+    -  Concatenated Grayordinates Plots, pre-regression and post-regression, for entire run and for individual series
 - a sub-directory 'img' (__/summary/img__), containing:
     - new _.pngs_ of orthogonally sliced image rows for each raw and single-band reference, resting-state acquisition series
     - copies of all _.gifs_ from /summary placed in inside the new /summary/img directory